wolfhoundgelert/imgstyler_bot/README.md

   - `imgstyler_bot.py` - the main application module, entry point for the application;
   - `test_.py` - unit tests on `pytest` framework - https://docs.pytest.org/en/latest/;
 - `Dockerfile` - Docker config;
+- `howto docker on vps.txt` - instruction for deploy your Docker container on a Virtual Private Server;
 - `requirements.txt` - configuration of needed packages;
 - `token.txt` - !!! you should put your own token on this level alongside of `source` folder !!!;